This post may contain affiliate links. Please read my affiliate disclaimer for more info.

-I personally use Siteground, and I am so happy with the service!
+I personally use Siteground, and I am so happy with them.
 They have been great to work with and have answered any of my questions really quickly every time, I am so happy I did my research and found them.
 Set-up was a breeze, too!

-Previously I used Bluehost for an old blog I had and it was just okay, but based on my research their service has really went downhill over the past year.
+Previously I used Bluehost for an old blog I had and it was just okay, but based on my research their service has really gone downhill over the past couple of years.
 Siteground has exceeded my expectations! (plus I just really like their logo – green is my favorite color!)

 Choose Your Hosting Plan

 There are 3 different hosting plans you can choose from:

 StartUp Plan – Great for beginners who only want to make 1 website.
 This plan can host up to 10,000 website visitors and is the lowest priced.
 Regular price is $11.95/mo but you can get it for over 60% off through my blog ($3.95/mo)